 The one to remember is, when you’re dealing with a system as complex and far reaching as the ECS, you need to stay consistent and give it time to work.
 Although some people see changes right away, if you’re expecting huge changes from your first couple of drops, you’ll most likely be disappointed.

 We challenge you to stick with it.
 There is a reason why those who get the biggest benefits are the ones using it in their DAILY routine.

 Will my body build tolerance?

-Unlike some supplements, the joy of CBD is that there is no evidence that it causes physical or psychological dependence (FDA, 2018).
-Another concern that leads people to this question is the association between CBD and THC in cannabis.
-Where the body can become desensitised to THC causing a higher and higher consumption to get the same effects, CBD doesn’t bind to receptors in the same way as THC and, therefore, these receptors don’t become desensitised.
-In fact, some researchers even suggest that CBD could have a “reverse tolerance”, meaning that people could get the same benefits from smaller dosages over time!
+Unlike some supplements, the joy of CBD is that there is no evidence that it causes dependence (FDA, 2018).
+Another concern that leads people to this question is the association between CBD and THC in marijuana.
+While the body can become used to THC, causing a need for higher and higher amounts to get the same effects, CBD doesn’t bind to receptors in the same way as THC.
+Therefore, you won’t need higher amounts of CBD over time.
+In fact, some research even suggests that CBD could have a “reverse tolerance”, meaning people could get the same benefits from smaller doses over time!

 CBD…Easy as 1,2,3!

 In comparison to bigger changes, like trying to exercise more or follow a strict diet, taking CBD can be done at any point during the day in just a few seconds.
 No sweat, cooking or compromise needed, just a premium quality CBD will do.